gpudirect/gdasync/README.md

 git submodule init
 git submodule update --remote --merge
 ```
+To fetch the most updated version of all submodules.

-In file *build.sh* configure the following variables:
+In file *header.sh* configure the following variables:

 ```
 PREFIX="/path/to/gdasync"